klebs6/klebs-general/random-constructible-derive/README.md

 ### Enums

-When you derive `RandomConstructible` for an enum:
+When you derive `RandConstruct` for an enum:

-- The macro implements `RandomConstructibleEnum` for the enum.
+- The macro implements `RandConstructEnum` for the enum.
 - It generates:

   - A method to return all variants.